 How do I make sweet potato puree?
 I highly recommend cooking your sweet potatoes in an Instant Pot.
 If you don’t own one, here’s my tutorial on How to Bake Sweet Potatoes.
 Cook, cool slightly and mash into a puree.
 Make sure your puree is cool when you make the pancakes.

 Can I use whole wheat flour in this recipe?
 I do not enjoy the texture of pancakes with whole wheat flour (it is gummy and dense).
-I did test this sweet potato pancake recipe with white whole wheat flour and would recommend this in place of 100% whole wheat.
+I did test this recipe with white whole wheat flour and would recommend this in place of 100% whole wheat.

 Can I use almond flour?
 Gluten-free flour?
 I have only tested this recipe with all purpose (good), whole wheat (no go) and white whole wheat (good) so I can’t say for sure without further testing.

 Tips for flipping pancakes

 OK if you’re like me, you might get ‘pancake flipping anxiety’…aka you get so up in your own head that you are doomed to screw up flipping these pancakes.